 how we can make #IWD2015 work

-International Women's Day should be a reminder of the gender inequality half of society face rather than a chance to post trite motivational slogans.
+International Women's Day should be a reminder of gender inequality rather than a chance to post trite motivational slogans.

 If we look at the other days of International Observance — International Lefthander's day, International Tiger day, International day of Innocent Children Victims of Violence Day — it's clear that in allocating an IWD, society still considers women as a persecuted minority.
 They wouldn't be wrong in the first instance at least, but if we concede to this notion and rail against it with only half-baked #dissent on social media, we have to face up to the fact that we are little more than passive observers to a woefully unfair system.